synnbad/ADA-Slope-Compliance-Tool/README.md

 ## Features
 - Analyze pathways for ADA compliance using elevation and slope
-- Automatically clean, resample, and evaluate spatial data
+- Automatically clean, convert, resample, and evaluate spatial data
 - Generate visual outputs: compliance maps, elevation reports
 - Web-ready pipeline for user-uploaded raster inputs (GeoTIFFs)
 - Designed for expansion into a hosted web tool